imputnet/helium-services/svc/extension-proxy/README.md

 you download may be added to the mixin pool and used to enhance the privacy of other users by mixing it into the requests this proxy makes towards third-party services.

-however, we may temporarily log anonymous data related to these endpoints for debugging or abuse prevention when deemed necessary, in which case, the logs are kept in RAM for a maximum of 30 minutes and subsequently discarded.
+we may temporarily log anonymous data related to these endpoints for debugging or abuse prevention when deemed necessary, in which case, the logs are kept in RAM for a maximum of 30 minutes and subsequently discarded.